tldr-pages/tldr/pages/common/hexdump.md

 # hexdump

-> an ASCII, decimal, hexadecimal, octal dump.
+> An ASCII, decimal, hexadecimal, octal dump.

-- Prints the hexadecimal representation of a file:
+- Print the hexadecimal representation of a file:

 `hexdump {{file}}`